-There are several professional associations that insurance companies recognize, and thus provide discounts on their products.
-These discount are usually on the order of 10% from the standard pricing.
+There are several professional associations that endorse a company's disability insurance product, which results in a discount for all of their members.
+These discounts are usually 10% of the standard pricing.
 Typically, these associations are found in the medical, legal, accounting, and other professional fields.

 It’s important to understand that association discounts on individual disability insurance plans are not the same as buying a policy sponsored by the association.
-Some professional associations, like the American Medical Association or the American Institute of CPA’s, offer a policy which they sponsor for their members.
+Some professional associations offer a policy that they sponsor for their members.
 These policies are provided by an insurance company that has a relationship with the association, and usually do not contain the same provisions found in individual disability insurance plans.

 Professional Group Discounts

-While they may sound similar to discounts offered by professional associations, they do not require the insured to be a dues paying member of any association.
-A professional group is simply a number of employees at a single employer that are applying for disability insurance with an insurance carrier.
+A professional group is simply a number of employees at a single company that is applying for disability insurance with an insurance carrier.
 Usually, there need to be at least three employees to receive a discount of approximately 10%.

-A good agent will usually talk with their client about any other possible interest at the clients place of employment to help their client save money through this discount.
-If you’re applying for disability insurance, it could be worth your time to ask around at work and see if anyone else is interested.
-If they are, it could mean a savings on your premium as well.
+A good agent will usually talk with their client about any other possible interest at the client’s place of employment to help their client save money through this discount.
+If you are applying for disability insurance, it could be worth your time to ask around at work to see if anyone else is interested.

 Qualified Sick Pay Plans

 The best way to get a discount on your policy, especially if you are a woman, is to have your employer pay for the coverage.
-If you’re an employee, this is obvious.
-If you’re a business owner, buying a policy for yourself and a couple of your employees may save you a lot of money.
+If you are a business owner, buying a policy for yourself and a couple of your employees may save you a lot of money.

-A qualified sick pay plan (QSPP) is simply a formal arrangement between an employer and employee to provide income replacement in the event of disability.
-This income replacement is typically provided for through a disability insurance policy purchased on behalf of some or all of the employees.
+A Qualified Sick Pay Plan (QSPP) is simply a formal arrangement between an employer and employee to provide income replacement in the event of a disability.
+This income replacement is typically provided through a disability insurance policy purchased on behalf of some or all of the employees.

-A little known fact is that rates for DI for WOMEN are higher than for MEN.
+A little-known fact is that rates for DI for women are higher than for men.
 This has to do with the morbidity experience of the insurance companies.
-Anecdotally, female rates for LIFE insurance are less than male rates, as the mortality experience for women is lower.
-The discount for a QSPP is not only 10%, but also unisex rates.
+Anecdotally, female rates for life policies are less than male rates, as the mortality experience for women is lower.
+The discount for a QSPP is not only 10% but also unisex rates.
 This can amount to a savings of up to 30%-40% for insured women.

 Medical Resident Discounts

-Medical residents may be eligible for a discount on disability coverage, in addition to special limits on how much coverage is available to them.
-These discounts are set by agents who have a relationship with the school of residency.
-The agent typically presents to residents each year to explain the importance of protecting their income, and the benefits of buying a policy through the residency discount program.
+Medical residents may be eligible for a discount on disability coverage in addition to special limits on how much coverage is available to them.
+These discounts are set by agents who have a relationship with the hospital.
+The agent typically presents to residents each year to explain the importance of protecting their income and the benefits of buying a policy through the residency discount program.

-Most insurance companies will offer a starting monthly benefit of $5000 to medical residents, regardless of their current income.
-This $5000 can be increased once the residents graduate and start earning more income.
-The discount that was applied to the original policy is maintained with any subsequent purchases, so buying through a residency discount program is a very value for those who have access to it.
+Most insurance companies will offer a starting monthly benefit of $5,000 to medical residents, regardless of their current income.
+This $5,000 can be increased once the residents graduate and start earning more income.
+The discount that was applied to the original policy is maintained with any subsequent purchases, so buying through a residency discount program is a good value for those who have access to it.

 Companies set the pricing of their disability insurance policies, and once approved by the state insurance commissioner, this pricing cannot be changed by the agent.
-The advent of the internet has allowed for much faster and more efficient shopping of policies; thus, agents who sell DI polices on-line, have to be knowledgeable about the products and how to buy them at the lowest possible costs.
+The advent of the internet has allowed for much faster and more efficient shopping of policies; thus, agents who sell DI policies online have to be knowledgeable about the products and how to buy them at the lowest possible costs.

-It is critical to work with someone who specializes in the sale of disability insurance, and knows how to maneuver through the various options to get any and all applicable discounts available to you.
-The best agents have databases of these discounts, and are always presenting clients with options to help reduce the cost whenever possible.
+It is critical to work with someone who specializes in the sale of disability insurance and knows how to maneuver through the various options to get all applicable discounts available to you.
+The best agents have databases of these discounts and are always presenting clients with options to help reduce the cost whenever possible.
 If you’re shopping for a policy, and are just seeing a standard quote, be sure to ask what discounts may be available.
-The best agents know.